 Physical education is a regular part of the school curriculum and therefore no child will be excused from a physical education class unless s/he has a medical excuse.
 For safety student participation in physical education requires that students wear sneakers.
 The safety and appropriateness of clothing and footwear suitable for physical education instruction is at the discretion of the physical education teacher.
-Flip-flops are strongly discouraged.
-If safety is of a concern to school staff, modified participation in physical education or inability to participate may be in order.
+Failure of students to wear footwear appropriate for safe participation in physical education may compromise a student's grade.
+If safety is a concern to school staff, modified participation in physical education or inability to participate may be in order.